How to Fix Front Bumper Clips and Prevent Costly Repairs

 Alternative Fixes

-When standard repairs aren’t an option, alternative methods can hold the bumper in place.
-These quick solutions provide temporary or long-term fixes based on your needs.
+If the conventional repairs will not work, then the alternative methods can hold the bumper in place.
+These quick solutions give you the choice of temporary or long-term fixes depending on your requirements.

 Using Zip Ties or Metal Wire